 - Evolving the blueprints -

-This led us to the discovery of Herchel's scientific works.
+This led us to Herchel's scientific works.
 In 1839 he developed the blueprinting process to duplicate his astronomy notes made while researching skylines across Europe and South Africa.
-During his visit to South Africa in 1834 to 1838, he fell in love with our country and the beauty of our flora.
-In honour of his visit and his brilliance in creating the first copying process, we honour him with our own range "EVOLVING THE BLUEPRINT".
+During his visit to South Africa in 1834–1838, he fell in love with our country and the beauty of our flora.
+In honour of his visit and his brilliance in creating the first copying process, our own range “Evolving the Blueprint” was born.

-We researched the process used and found a photographic development company who was prepared to assist us in evolving this process from paper onto cloth.
+We researched the process used and found a photographic development company that was prepared to assist us in evolving this process from paper onto cloth.

 Exploring the Koppies with my husband, Rudolf, and our dogs.